Last Updated May 12, 2020 | Archive

 - Setup information you provide when you set up your account and any device using our apps, such as device name, device type, and information about your home, including your address, ZIP code, and where the device is placed.

 - Sensor data such as detected motion, ambient light measurements, temperature, humidity, carbon monoxide, and smoke levels.
-Visit Sensors in Google Nest devices to learn more about the information sensors send to Google, as well as examples of how that information improves Nest devices and services.
+Learn more about the information sensors send to Google, as well as examples of how that information improves Nest devices and services, in the sensors in Google Nest devices guide.

-- Audio and video data from devices with cameras and microphones, and information derived from this data, such as facial recognition information (if you set this up for a feature), and person, object, sound, motion or activity detection information, all subject to your permissions and settings (for example, we store your video footage if you choose to receive video storage services from Google for your Nest Cams).
+- Audio and video data from devices with cameras and microphones, and information derived from this data, such as facial recognition information (if you’ve set up this feature), and person, object, sound, motion or activity detection information, all subject to your permissions and settings.
+For example, we store your video footage if you choose to receive video storage services from Google for your Nest Cams.

 - Device usage data that includes: